umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/cdc-mask-research.md

 the possibility that patient Z may have been able to transmit the virus due to the viral load present in a positive PCR test result.

+**Bei:**  This study looks at possibility of presymptomatic transmissions in seven different clusters of patients.  *Kimball* is one of the three papers relied upon to support the suggestion of presymptomatic transmission.
+The other two papers are listed in the "Extra Research" section of this page.
+This study is concerned solely with the possibility of presymptomatic transmission, while asymptomatic transmission is never touched upon in the report.